Check out the training program offered by the Library introducing e-books, and referencing using the bibliographic software EndNote.

 Once you have analysed your topic and done some preliminary reading, you are ready to break down the chosen research topic into key concepts selected from both the topic and your readings.
 It is best to identify 2 to 4 key concepts, with each concept containing up to 2 words, which will serve as keywords or search terms you'll type in Library Search to find relevant resources.
 You might need to build separate search strategies for different aspects of your research as well as use a variety of keywords to ensure you cover all aspects of the topic.

-For example, focusing on the assignment topic, listed are the main concepts or keywords: 'truss bridges', 'types', and 'design'.
+For example, focusing on the assignment topic, listed are the main concepts or keywords: 'jib cranes', 'boom', and 'design'.
 Alternatively, you could use more encompassing or inclusive concepts, as well as synonymous terms, such as:

 Apply the following strategies to combine them:

-Boolean Operators are the words AND, OR, and NOT used in library databases or Library Search that can make searches more precise, and save you time by removing the need to go through all the search results in order to find the most relevant articles.
-For example, searching for different materials used in the design and construction of structures, you could apply the following terms and operators:
+Boolean Operators are the words AND, OR, and NOT used in library databases that can make searches more precise, and save you time by removing the need to go through all the search results in order to find the most relevant articles.
+For example, for searching for certain types of renewable sources of energy, you could apply the following terms and operators:

-AND narrows the search resulting in more focused results, for instance, searching for “timber” AND "design', all resources in your search result will include both concepts (keywords)
+AND narrows the search resulting in more focused results, for instance, searching for “fuel cell” AND "solar', all articles in your result will include both concepts (keywords)

-OR broadens the search by instructing the database to search for any of the words, which is particularly useful for synonyms or related terms, or any words you want to include in the search, i.e. “timber” OR “steel” OR “concrete”
+OR broadens the search by instructing the database to search for any of the words, which is particularly useful for synonyms or related terms, i.e. “fuel cell” OR “solar” OR “lithium”

-NOT narrows the search by instructing the database to remove all unnecessary search results, for example, “timber design” NOT “bridges”
+NOT narrows the search by instructing the database to remove all unnecessary search results, for example “fuel cell” NOT “solar”